 Change the sub-clause as follows (Track changes ON)

 A secured Compact frame is a Compact frame whose Message Content field is cryptographically protected.
 Only those Compact frames used within a ranging block structure are eligible for security, while those used outside the ranging block structure are not eligible for security.
 These are listed in Table 23 and Table 24 respectively.

+NOTE – The Compact frame used outside the ranging block structure are not eligible for security since the slot, round, block indices required to construct the Nonce do not exit.

 Rename the Caption of Figure 141 as: Security Control field format